 - Getting the job you deserve is an excellent course for finding a good job.
 The course includes a lot of millennium wisdom for searching for the right job for you.
 It will help in stepping up to the job that is right for you this year.

 - If you are unsure where the career path lies, the reinvention roadmap can offer a step-by-step direction for your career.
 It also offers a strategy course and branding tips.
 It can assist you in comfortably stepping into a new career with confidence.

 Tips for Making the Resume Relatable for a New Career

 Liz Ryan, founder, and CEO of the human workplace explains ways to make the resume more human instead of robot generated.

 Most people write their resumes incorporating zombie speak and it is a terrible style to convey your professional prowess.
-It is important to use sentences that do not make you look sound like a robot.
+It is important to use sentences that do not make you look and sound like a robot.